 A long-bladed machete can solve your problem like a true friend.
 A kukri type machete can be very handy to make small helpful wood branches for mountain climbing also.

 In your camping and hiking set out, you may face some serious challenges if any wild animals come in your way.
 A wild bear or regional dangerous animals may be life-threatening for you and your companions.
-In that dire situations, a machete can be used as a sword for protecting you and your friends.
+In that dire situations, a machete sword is for protecting you and your friends.

-There are special types of machetes that can be your best survival machetes when you need it to be.
+There are special types of machetes that can be used in survival situations when you need it.
 In many parts of the world, a machete is a regular tool for hikers and campers when they are going for an adventure in the wilderness of nature.

 All in all, it must be in your bug out bag to help you out there in the vast wild areas to undergo a breathtaking journey with your near and dear ones.